fitbenchmarking/fitbenchmarking/docs/source/extending/controllers.rst

           :members: py_to_mat, clear_cached_values
           :noindex:

-   The new controller should implement 4 functions, as well as initializing the dictionary ``algorithm_check``:
+   The new controller should implement four functions, as well as initializing the dictionary ``algorithm_check``:

   - .. autoattribute:: fitbenchmarking.controllers.base_controller.Controller.algorithm_check
                :noindex: